grgbr/enbox/sphinx/main.rst

 `top-jail`_ is *optional*.
 If not defined, no jail will be spawned at process configuration time and therefore, before running a command specified by a `top-cmd`_ statement.
 Specifying a `top-jail`_ *requires* a valid `top-proc`_ statement so that a the |jail| may be spawned according to `top-proc`_ statement.
+In addition, this statement is ignored when no `top-cmd`_ is specified.

-Also note that the |jail| build logic assigns its root filesystem entries group membership according to the `ids-attr`_ attribute when specified from within the `top-proc`_ statement.
+Also note that the |jail| build logic assigns its root filesystem entries group membership according to the `top-ids`_ statement when specified from within the `top-proc`_ statement.
 When unspecified, current process primary group membership is assigned instead (see |credentials| for more informations).